ess-dmsc-dram/lewis-misc/docker/epics-base/README.md

 ... it can be tricky to reliably ensure environment variables are correctly set up with values that must be determined at runtime (such as a variable IP or hostname).

-To resolve these issues, this image provides a combination of [tini](https://github.com/krallin/tini) (a tiny init system that solves the zombie and signal issues) and an `/init.sh` script (that sources `/etc/profile` and ensures tini is launched correctly).
-This script is used as the `ENTRYPOINT` of this image, and most derived images should do the same.
+To resolve these issues, this image provides a combination of [tini](https://github.com/krallin/tini) and an `/init.sh` script.
+Tini is a tiny init system that solves the zombie and signal issues.
+The `init.sh` script sources `/etc/profile` and ensures tini is launched correctly.
+This script is used as the `ENTRYPOINT` of this image, and derived images are encouraged to follow suit.

 The script has the following usage:
 ```